tcp-direct/database/README.md

 	Put(key []byte, value []byte) error
 	// Delete should delete the key and the value associated with the given key, and return an error upon failure.
 	Delete(key []byte) error
+	// Close should safely end any Filer operations of the given dataStore and close any relevant handlers.
+	Close() error
+	// Sync should take any volatile data and solidify it somehow if relevant. (ram to disk in most cases) Sync() error
 }
 ```